openoereb/pyramid_oereb/doc/source/configuration.rst

           transfer_code: Hinweis
           extract_code: Hint

 Apply the necessary modifications for the new topic.
-This should at least be the the name, code, geometry type and text definitions and of course the models property within the source parameters:
+This should at least be the the schema name, code, geometry type and of course the models property within the source parameters:
 Make sure that this source class is `pyramid_oereb.contrib.data_sources.*standard*.sources.plr.DatabaseSource` and not interlis_2_3. - The same goes for the model_factory and the get_symbol element.
 It should be set to *standard*.